Former heart surgeon, Dr. Steven Gundry, has implied that lectins are the main danger in the American diet.

-Full disclosure, I haven’t read his book, and it’s not on my reading list.
-Not that I don’t think it would have any value or insight, it just doesn’t interest me.
+Full disclosure, I haven’t read his book.
+Not that I think it wouldn’t have any value or insight, the controversy around lectins just doesn’t interest me.

-Anytime anyone, no matter who they are, espouses a “diet” that implicates one thing as the cause of all or most disease, I feel it is mostly a marketing ploy to create sensationalism.
+Anytime anyone, no matter who they are, espouses a “diet” implicating one thing as the cause of all or most diseases, I feel it is mostly a marketing ploy to create sensationalism.

-I’ve witnessed this over and over again with each new fad diet that plants itself in the people’s consciousness every few years.
-Fear of fat, fear of carbs, fear of grains, fear of meat, fear of tomatoes, fear of cholesterol, fear of lectins…
+I’ve witnessed this over and over again with each new fad that gets planted into people’s consciousness every few years:

 Lectins are proteins in plants.
 They are part of the plant’s defense system to ensure the seed of the plant makes it through the digestive system of the animal that eats it, so it can be planted in a pile of poop, and potentially grow into a new plant.